firebase/firebase-ios-sdk/ReleaseTooling/Template/README.md

 9. Drag the `Firebase.h` header in this directory into your project.
 This will allow you to `#import "Firebase.h"` and start using any Firebase SDK that you have.
-10. If you're using Swift, drag `module.modulemap` into your project and update the "User Header Search Paths" in your project's Build Settings to include the directory that contains the added module map.
+10. If you're using Swift or want to use modules from Objective C, drag `module.modulemap` into your project and update the "User Header Search Paths" in your project's Build Settings to include the directory that contains the added module map.
 11. You're done!
 Compile your target and start using Firebase.